 A simple analogy can be drawn between Buddha statues and similar Christian statues such as the Virgin Mary or the saints.
 These statues are to be respected and used as a source of inspiration for the values they represent.
-Additionally, the Christian bible strongly condemns idolatry.
-Nonetheless, you would be blind to ignore the fact that some Christians pray to the statues.
-Unfortunately, the same thing can be observed of some Buddhists.
+However, some Christians obviously worship them as deities.

 Dhammapada Verses 106 & 107

 Though month after month for a hundred years

 one should offer sacrifices by the thousands, yet